saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

     ## 6  786-0      VIM  RNA  9.366

-We have successfully combined single omic data sets to a long multi-omics data frame.
+We have successfully combined single omic data sets to a long multi-omics data frame that can be used as a MOFA input.

 In this part we assess the correlation between the RNA and proteomic data.
-We both look for correlation across samples AND across features
+We both look for correlation across samples AND across features.

 ``` r
 condition_prot_RNA_correlation <- sapply(unique(mofa_ready_data$sample), function(condition){